talarczykco/pixyll/about.md

 tags: about
 ---

-This is the personal site for michael j talarczyk, an internet startup technologist living in the Greater New York Metropolitan area.
+This is the personal site for Michael Talarczyk, a technologist living in the New York Metropolitan area.